compoundingeffects/bigpictureschool/applied_science.md

 Think of applied science as the "know-how" and technology as the "thing itself."

-## Where We See Applied Science at Work
+## Where we see applied science at work

 Applied science touches nearly every part of our daily lives.